 The District shall provide a free, appropriate public education to each qualified student with a disability, as defined by law, within its jurisdiction.

-The District shall operate its programs in accordance with the Board-approved procedures addressing requirements of the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
+The District shall operate its programs in accordance with the procedures addressing requirements of the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.

 Parents of students who have a temporary or permanent disability may request the District supervisor to provide appropriate accommodations necessary for them to participate in instructional and extracurricular activities, as required by law.
 Students who are at least eighteen (18) years of age may submit their own requests.